Morocco wildlife landscape across mountains and national parks

 Important

 Do not feed them.
-Feeding disrupts natural foraging behavior and creates dependency on human food, which degrades their health and increases aggressive encounters.
-Keep food out of sight and do not approach too closely.
+Feeding disrupts natural foraging, creates dependency on human food, harms their health, and can increase aggressive encounters.
+Keep food out of sight and keep your distance.

 02